MZandtheRaspberryPi/prod_disaster_counter/README.md

 # prod_disaster_counter
+## Rev 2.0
+See a guide on how to unlock the digikey spark Rev 3.0 [here](https://www.instructables.com/How-to-unlock-Digispark-ATtiny85-and-convert-it-to/).
+They list another guide with an example sketch they use [here](http://www.rickety.us/2010/03/arduino-avr-high-voltage-serial-programmer/).

+I did the high voltage programming example with a PC817 Octoupler.

+Then I had to install this core for the attiny85 [here](https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).
+Then the ISP example first flashing bootloader at 8mhz.

+Used tiny i2c [here](https://github.com/technoblogy/tiny-i2c), and 4k oled [here](https://github.com/datacute/Tiny4kOLED).

+## Rev 1.0
 ![demo_gif](demo_assets/6grrx0.gif)

 This was a project I did for a friend who works in software.
 I thought it could be fun for them to visualize days without an incident, and maybe they can talk the boss into a pizza party when the days make it past milestones!